 - salt and pepper to taste

 - 1/2 cup soy sauce regular or low-sodium

 - 1/4 tbsp sugar

 In a medium bowl, whisk together the mirin, white wine, soy sauce, sugar and fresh ginger to make the teriyaki sauce.

 Pat dry your salmon fillets with paper towel, and season with salt and pepper.

 Place a skillet on medium-high heat, and add the salmon fillets skin-side down.
 Note: oil is not required if you are using a nonstick pan.

-Cover the skillet and cook for 3-5 minutes.
-Meanwhile, make the teriyaki sauce.
+Cover the skillet and cook for 3-4 minutes.

 Remove salmon to serving plates, while allowing sauce to continue boiling another minute or so until thickening.